 Let’s talk about Hijab as that’s a controversial issue for Muslims in the modern era.
-But when we talk about Hijab, we also have to talk about Ikhtilaf, because with all Islamic rulings, there are always differences in opinion.
+However, when we talk about Hijab, we also have to talk about Ikhtilaf, because with all Islamic rulings, there are always differences in opinion.

 It has been narrated on the authority of Abdullah who said: